 There is no cell service in the camping areas of Yellow River State Forest.
 Please plan accordingly.

 Do I need to register for the hike-in sites?

 These sites are operated on a first come first serve basis and you can self register anytime in the parking lot at 729 State Forest Rd.
 There are 5 backpacking areas each with 4 individual sites.
 You must stay at one of these sites - you cannot set up campsites in areas other than designated camping areas.

 No ATVs/ UTVs are allowed in Yellow River State Forest.

-Isn't this a state park?
+Is this a state park?

-No, Yellow River is a State Forest, with a mission to conserve and enhance our natural resources... to improve the quality of life in Iowa and ensure a legacy for future generations.
+Although the campgrounds are classified as a State Park by Iowa state statutes, the rest of Yellow River is a State Forest, with a mission to conserve and enhance our natural resources... to improve the quality of life in Iowa and ensure a legacy for future generations.

 State forests are managed for healthy, sustainable forests and prairies, demonstrate forest management and research, maintain and improve natural wildlife habitat for game and non-game species, ensure water quality.
 They also exist to create and enhance PRIMITIVE, LOW-IMPACT RECREATIONAL OPPORTUNITIES by providing trails; camping facilities; hunting, fishing, and other game management activities; and other primitive activities such as backpacking and bird-watching.